pnwairfire/fera-apps-consume/README.md

 Consume is written in Python so there is no build.
 Consume runs under both Python 2 an 3

 ### Tests
-Consume has regression tests.
-Run them like so (note that Consume runs under both Python 2 and 3):
+Consume has regression tests and unit tests.
+Run them like so:

 ```
 $ ./run_regression_tests.sh